* Job cuts include planned Citizens sale, UK branch sales

 * Government has pressed for investment bank retreat

-LONDON, Feb 21 (Reuters) - Royal Bank of Scotland is to shrink its investment banking and international operations as part of a revamp in which the group could shed up to a quarter of its 120,000 workforce, sources familiar with the matter said on Friday.
+LONDON, Feb 21 (Reuters) - Royal Bank of Scotland is to shrink its investment banking and international operations in a revamp in which the group could shed up to a quarter of its 120,000 workforce, sources familiar with the matter said.

 The part-nationalised bank has given in to demands from politicians that it focuses on lending to British households and businesses and maintains only a downsized investment banking business to service corporate clients, one source said.

-Ross McEwan, who replaced Stephen Hester as CEO last October, will unveil the outcome of a strategic review of the business alongside the bank's full-year results on Thursday.
+Former RBS CEO Stephen Hester clashed with politicians over their desire to see RBS's investment bank scaled back and this contributed to his departure last year.
+Ross McEwan, who replaced him, will unveil the outcome of a strategic review of the business alongside the bank's full-year results next Thursday.

 Numis analyst Mike Trippitt said the plans were a positive development subject to restructuring costs and the impact on the bank's capital position.

 "It has been clear for some time that the government has wanted RBS to retrench to a UK focused retail and commercial bank," he said.